pauloevpr/famcash/README.md

 - Fix: The "Spending" tab does not show categories that don't have expenses in the selected month
 - The buttons that make API calls are missing:
     - loading indicators
+        - only displays if it takes longer than 100ms, then shows for at least 300ms
     - error handling
 - all pages dont handle empty state
 - all forms dont use useSubmission for error handling, loading indicator, prevent concurrency